Ethna Byrne-Costigan: Career

 Byrne-Costigan was appointed professor of Romance languages at University College Cork (UCC) in 1939, after the retirement of Mary Ryan.
 She stayed in this position until 1969, establishing the Italian department and introducing a refresher course for French teachers.
 Her academic publications focused on studies of Le bourgeois gentilhomme by Molière, Athalie by Jean Racine, and Horace by Pierre Corneille.
 She translated Le mie prigioni by Silvio Pellico into Irish, which is held by the Pellico Museum in Turin.
 Her Irish translation of a collection of Salvatore Quasimodo's poems was published by the Italian Institute.
 She founded the Dante Alighieri Society in Cork with Dr Piero Calì, serving as the president from 1956 to 1969.

 She retired from UCC, taking up part-time lecturing at Trinity College Dublin on Italian philology and medieval texts.
 Byrne-Costigan was a member of the Irish national committee of UNESCO, and represented Ireland twice at the biennial UNESCO conference in Paris.
 She was also the honorary secretary of the Celtic Congress.
 In 1960 she was made a Grand Officer Order of Merit of the Italian Republic for her work on promoting Italian culture and the language in Ireland.

 Later life and legacy

 Byrne-Costigan was a talented embroiderer, with her work exhibited as part of the Embroiderers' Guild in the United States.
 She married the Egyptologist and linguist George Costigan (died October 1951) in 1941, with whom she had one daughter, Celine (died 2015).
 She published her memoirs, Ethna Mary twice, under the pseudonym "Ethna Bee Cee" in 1989.
 She remained an active researcher, delivering a lecture to the Old Dublin Society on Sydney, Lady Morgan in 1984.
 She died at her home in Palmerstown Villas, Rathmines, Dublin on 12 January 1991.

 UCC awards The Ethna Byrne Costigan Memorial Prize in her memory to a student who attains the highest marks in the second year examination in Italian.
-A collection of her papers is held in UCC library's Special Collections.
+A collection of her papers is held in UCC Library's Archives.
+Items from her personal library of books are held in UCC Library's Special Collections.